manfred106/notonthehighstreet-test/README.md

 ### How to run the application?
 ***
 Download the source code as a zip file and unzip it to a project folder.
-In the project folder, execute the following command:
+In the project folder, execute the following command.
+The application will ask for the input of basket items when it starts.
+Simply input a sequence of product codes in comma deimited form (e.g. 001,002,003).
 ```bash
 java -jar build/libs/notonthehighstreet-test-0.1.jar
 ```